py-why/pywhy-graphs/dev/_sources/glossary.rst.txt

     experimental
-        An experimental tool is already usable but its public API, such as default parameter values or fitted attributes, is still subject to change in future versions without the usual :term:`deprecation` warning policy.
+        An experimental tool is already usable but its public API, such as default parameter values or fitted attributes, is still subject to change in future versions without the usual deprecation warning policy.

     F-node